-Canon G1 X Mark II versus Olympus E-P5
+Canon G1 X Mark II vs Olympus E-P5

-The Canon PowerShot G1 X Mark II and the Olympus PEN E-P5 are two enthusiast cameras that were announced, respectively, in February 2014 and May 2013.
+The Canon PowerShot G1 X Mark II and the Olympus PEN E-P5 are two enthusiast cameras that were revealed to the public, respectively, in February 2014 and May 2013.
 The G1X Mark II is a fixed lens compact, while the E-P5 is a mirrorless interchangeable lens camera.
-The cameras are based on an 1.5-inch (G1X Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 13 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an 1.5-inch (G1X Mark II) and a Four Thirds (E-P5) sensor.
+The Canon has a resolution of 13 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is somewhat smaller (2 percent) than the Canon G1 X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the E-P5 are weather-sealed.